gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/6/window/window.ui}}
 ```

-By adding the pseudo-class `hover`, we say that we only want this rule to apply for `button` nodes with style class `button_1` over which we currently hover.
+By adding the pseudo-class `hover`, we say that we only want this rule to apply for `button` nodes with style class `button_1` over which we currently hover the mouse pointer.
-We also set the `background-image` to `none`, so that it does not overlay the `background-color`, and add a bit of transition time.
+We also set the `background-image` to `none` and add a bit of transition time.

 <span class="filename">Filename: listings/css/6/style.css</span>